 (Adapted from Padayichie, 2019:120).

 If we visualise a tree, it comprises of the roots, trunk, and branches.
 In the context of risk such as aggression and aggressive behaviour in children the tree will be used to represent growth and development.
 Correspondingly, as each tree is given an opportunity to grow, is nurtured, it is supplemented with fertile soil, water, sunshine, ensuring that it has enough space to grow to its full potential; the same analogy can be applied to parents who support their children.
-The foundations have to be strong - hence the reference to the roots which metaphorically and symbolically refer to parenting styles.
-Parents are responsible for ‘providing fertile soil, water, sunshine’ and ensuring that they have ‘enough space to growin their understanding of how to help themselves and their children to thrive optimally (Padayichie, 2019:125).
+The foundations have to be strong, hence the reference to the roots which metaphorically and symbolically refer to parenting styles.
+Parents are responsible for ‘providing fertile soil, water, sunshine’ and ensuring that they have ‘enough space to grow’ in their understanding of how to help themselves and their children to thrive optimally (Padayichie, 2019:125).

-Likewise, nurturance in the early years requires all different role players to work in partnership for a holistic approach.
+Likewise, nurturance in the early years requires all different role players to work in partnership for a complete approach.
 Without question, teams are necessary for different types of responses to risky behaviour.
 For a school-based intervention model, this team can comprise of participants such as the principals, phase heads, teachers, and support staff together with the parents and the student.

 The trunk would refer to the school-based team as a support network is essential in engaging with parents.
 The support network would include the participants (multi-professional team approach) constituting of principals, phase heads, teachers, and support staff for intervention with the parents (Padayichie, 2019:126).